 For the full Miss Marple, indulge in the old-fashioned country chic of Barnsley House and spa, for rambling gardens, intuitive service, top-notch food and a wine list that goes the extra mile with its ‘maverick’ section.

 Or take a honey-hued cottage of your own, from the wide selection at Manor Cottages.
-Self-catering means you can indulge in some of the celebrated local produce, such as Evesham asparagus, Gloucestershire Old Spot pork or delicious Daylesford Cheddar.
+Self-catering means you can spend your weekend in The Cotswolds indulging in some of the celebrated local produce.
+Try Evesham asparagus, Gloucestershire Old Spot pork or delicious Daylesford Cheddar.

 The ultimate Cotswolds drinking destination

-Cotswolds Distillery, established less than a decade ago, has already made a name for itself, from its signature grapefruit-driven Cotswolds Gin – famous for the essential oils that form a pearlescent cloud when ice is added – through to its sell-out IWSC gold-medal winning Cotswolds Single Malt Whisky.
+For spirit lovers (from seasoned experts to curious enthusiasts) no weekend in The Cotswolds is complete without a visit to the Cotswolds Distillery.
+Established less than a decade ago, the Cotswolds Distillery has already made a name for itself for it’s impressive products.
+From its signature grapefruit-driven Cotswolds Gin – famous for the essential oils that form a pearlescent cloud when ice is added – through to its sell-out IWSC gold-medal winning Cotswolds Single Malt Whisky.